12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 SEE ALSO: Must-Visit Marlborough Wineries

-We’re having difficulty deciding whether Wild on Waiheke is one of Waiheke Island’s coolest things to do or best wineries.
+We’re having difficulty deciding whether Wild Estate (Wild on Waiheke) is one of Waiheke Island’s coolest things to do or finest wineries.
 Let’s split the difference and go with both!

 Located near a small inset of Anzac Bay, this family-friendly estate throws shade on stuffy wine tours and entertains the mind & body as much as the palate.

-Aside from its wine-tastings, Wild of Waiheke throws together a menu of activities for kids & adults.
-Instead of sipping a glass wine, you can choose to hit bull-eyes on the archery course or shoot clay birds on the skeet-shooting range.
+Aside from its wine tastings, the Wild Estate throws together a menu of activities for kids & adults.
+Instead of sipping a glass of wine, you can choose to hit bull eyes on the archery course or shoot clay birds on the skeet-shooting range.
 There’s a playground here for younger children to get their kicks, too.

 Got a travel partner who isn’t into wine?
 The Wild on Waiheke estate is home to the Waiheke Island Brewery.
 It’s a fantastic place for enjoying a tasty meal washed down with a crisp local New Zealand craft beer.